-Renan Francisco Santos Souza holds a Ph.D.
-(2019) and an M.Sc.
-(2015) in Computer Science from COPPE/Federal University of Rio de Janeiro (UFRJ), and a B.Sc. in Computer Science from UFRJ (2009-2013).
-Since 2015, he works at IBM Research Brazil, where he is a Research Scientist in the Industrial Cloud Technologies group.
-He has been working both as a software engineer and a researcher in several projects since 2010 and has been actively publishing scientific papers in refereed international conferences and journals since 2014.
-During his B.Sc., he spent a school year at the computer science department at Missouri State University and did a summer internship at Stanford University in the SLAC National Laboratory.
-During his Ph.D., he was a visiting researcher with the Scientific Data Management team at Inria/Univ.
-Montpellier in France in 2019.
-In 2017, he won the best M.Sc. thesis award from SBBD, the main conference on data management in Latin America.
-He researches large-scale data science and engineering techniques for the support of Artificial Intelligence systems.
+Renan Francisco Santos Souza holds a Ph.D., M.Sc., and B.Sc (2009-2019) in Computer Science from the Federal University of Rio de Janeiro (UFRJ).
+Since 2022, he has been a staff research scientist at the Oak Ridge National Laboratory.
+Before that (2015-2022), he was a research scientist and software engineer at IBM Research.
+He has been working as a software engineer, researcher, and tech lead on several projects since 2010.
+During his B.Sc., he spent a year at Missouri State University and was an intern at Stanford University in the SLAC National Laboratory.
+During his Ph.D., he was a visiting researcher at Inria, France.
+He received the best M.Sc. thesis and honored mention for the best Ph.D. thesis awards from SBBD, the main conference on data science in Latin America.
+He researches large-scale data management techniques to support the evolution of Artificial Intelligence systems in HPC and cloud.

 Parallel Workflows •